naomiburks/event_driven_simulation/readme.md

 # Event-Driven Simulation

-This repository contains tools to run and analyze time-indexed stochastic processes.
+This git repository contains tools to run and analyze time-indexed stochastic processes.
 In particular, we build tools for event-driven population models while keeping abstractions separate enough to maximally extend to other uses.

 ## Getting Started